The kitchen is the heart of the home, but to feel comfortable it must accommodate several competing functions in close proximity.

 SUPPORTING FEATURES

-Once the main four cooking zones are fixed, it’s necessary to account for other necessities.
+Once the main four cooking zones are fixed, it’s necessary to account for other supporting features.
 If the oven is not located under the cooktop, it can be part of a tall cabinet assembly paired with the microwave.
 Otherwise the microwave can be located as a drawer unit or on extra counter space.

 In summary: